jekil/awesome-hacking/_pages/index.rst

 - `IDAwasm <https://github.com/fireeye/idawasm>`_ - IDA Pro loader and processor modules for WebAssembly.
 - `IRPMon <https://github.com/MartinDrab/IRPMon>`_ - The goal of the tool is to monitor requests received by selected device objects or kernel drivers.
 The tool is quite similar to IrpTracker but has several enhancements.
 It supports 64-bit versions of Windows (no inline hooks are used, only modifications to driver object structures are performed) and monitors IRP, FastIo, AddDevice, DriverUnload and StartIo requests.
 - `Idaemu <https://github.com/36hours/idaemu>`_ - Is an IDA Pro Plugin, use for emulating code in IDA Pro.
+- `IlluminateJs <https://github.com/geeksonsecurity/illuminatejs>`_ - A static javascript deobfuscator aimed to help analyst understand obfuscated and potentially malicious JavaScript Code.
+Consider it like JSDetox (the static part), but on steroids.
 - `Ilo4_toolbox <https://github.com/airbus-seclab/ilo4_toolbox>`_ - Toolbox for HPE iLO4 & iLO5 analysis.
 - `Immunity Debugger <http://debugger.immunityinc.com/>`_ - A powerful new way to write exploits and analyze malware.
 - `JAD <http://varaneckas.com/jad/>`_ - JAD Java Decompiler.